Class Subspace :: sus :: option :: Option

 verified the value appropriately before use in order to not panic.

-Unzips an option holding a Tuple
+Unzips an option holding a Tuple of two

-values into a Tuple
+values into a Tuple of two

-is unzipped to
+Option<Tuple<i32, u32>> is unzipped to

-Tuple<Option<i32>, Option<u32>>
+Tuple<Option<i32>, Option<u32>>.

-, the result is a tuple with both options holding the
+If self is Some, the result is a tuple with both options holding the

 values from self.
 Otherwise, the result is a tuple of two options set to